Azure-Samples/rag-as-a-service-with-vision/docs/vision-rag-architecture.md

 You can complement other LLM arguments by using `llm_kwargs`, such as temperature or max tokens.

+##### Cost and latency

+GPT Vision has [three modes](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview#image-tokens-gpt-4-turbo-with-vision) for its detail level: `low`, `high`, and `auto` (default).
+The cost of the service is different for each mode.
+For `low` mode, the cost of the service is 85 tokens per image regardless what is the image resolution.
+For the `high` resolution mode, it depends on the size of image: for example, if the image size is 4096 x 8192, the cost will be 1105 tokens.
+In this mode, GPT adjusts the image resolution and tiles it for a more detailed output.
+Images with resolution higher than 512 x 512 are considered high resolution images.

+In terms of latency, it depends on the size and resolution of images and the number of services that are being called;
+the latency of the service can be high, ranging from 6s to 1 min.
+For example, the latency of the service for a 4096 x 8192 image can be up to one minute.
+This image processing time means that ingestion of a document with 10 images can take up to 10 minutes without parallelization.a

+These cost and latency considerations motivate the use of a [cache](#caching) for image-heavy processing tasks, such as our use case.

 #### Classifier

 The classifier helps reducing the number of calls made to GPT Vision, thereby decreasing latency and costs.